Ghini/ghini.desktop/doc/ghini-family.rst

        interest within the garden, required by ghini.tour) in the central ghini.web site.

-       content of this flow: Points of Interest (coords, title, audio file)
+       content of this flow:
+       - virtual panels: coords, title, audio file
+       - photos: coords, title, picture

+       virtual panels don't necessarily have an associated photo, photos don't necessarily have an associated audio file.

 ..  admonition:: w2t: importing locations and POIs from ghini.web to tour
     :class: toggle